ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 having an indication might allow network elements to change their starting posture with respect to their enforcement of their rate limit policies.

+There is no equivalent indication for servers;
+a server can send a SCONE packet to a client that supports SCONE.

 ## Indications for Migrated Flows